pjanec/ModuleHost/docs/IMPLEMENTATION-SPECIFICATION.md

 ## Document Purpose

-This is the **MASTER SPECIFICATION** for implementing the B-One NG Module Host system.
+This is the **MASTER SPECIFICATION** for implementing the Module Host system.
 It contains:

 1. ✅ All architectural decisions and rationale
 2. ✅ Complete interface definitions